Wolvortex/Wolvortex/README.md

     @property
     def summary(self):
         return (
-            "Tech Lead & Architect with 12+ years’ experience as CEO & Django Backend Developer. " "Hands-on in Backend, DevOps, Cloud, Automation, and AI/ML, with proven impact in Finance, " "Social Media, and E-Commerce.
-Recognized as 'The One Who Gets It Done ✅'."
+            "CEO, Tech Lead & Architect with 12+ years of experience building scalable, high-performance systems in Automation, AI/ML, Cloud, and Cybersecurity.
+Hands-on Django Backend Developer and DevOps expert, blending executive leadership with deep technical expertise.
+Proven record of driving impact in Banking, Finance, Social Media, and E-Commerce by transforming complex challenges into secure, automated, and future-proof solutions.
+Recognized as 'The One Who Gets It Done ✅' — equally effective at setting the vision, architecting the solution, and leading cross-functional teams to execution."
         )

     @property